-- use properly all electrical and plumbing fixtures;
+- Properly use and operate all electrical and plumbing fixtures;

-- refrain from interfering with the right of other tenants to enjoy their occupancies;
+- Refrain from interfering with the right of other tenants to enjoy their occupancies; and

 If tenant notices a defective condition in the unit which the landlord may not know about, tenant must report it to landlord within 48 hours.
 If the defect may cause serious damage to person or property, tenant must report it immediately.

 Read the law: Prince George’s County Code, Subtitle 13 §13-157

 Beginning on the 6th day of the period for which rent is due, landlord may charge a late fee of not more than 1% of the total monthly rent payment per day for each day the rent payment is late, not to exceed a total of 5% of the total monthly rent payment.
 However, if tenant receives public assistance pursuant to Sections 48, 65A, 65B, and 65C of Article 88A of the Maryland Code, and the public assistance check was not mailed on or before the rent due date, the landlord must wait to charge the late fee beginning on the 6th day after the check was actually mailed.
 Tenant is responsible for informing landlord in writing that the check was mailed later than the rent due date, and for providing reasonable, satisfactory evidence.
 Where rent is paid weekly, the penalty for late payment may be $3, up to a maximum of $12 per month.